yakovb17/django_test/README.md

  II. docker-compose up
 5. to shut down the project,  press ctrl+c

-note: in real world, the secrets and .env file would not be saved in the repo.
+note: In the real world, the secrets and .env files will not be saved in the repo.